-(e) Azeus Systems Philippines Limited is a branch of Azeus Systems Manila BVI Ltd., registered in the Philippines, and is audited by Isla Lipana & Co., the Philippines member firm of PricewaterhouseCoopers International Limited.

-(f) Financial year ends on 31 December and audited by Dalian Mingyike Certified Public Accountants Co., Ltd, an audit firm in the People's Republic of China ("PRC").
-There were no significant transactions or events occurring during the period 1 January 2016 to 31 March 2016.
+- (a) Audited by PricewaterhouseCoopers, Hong Kong. - (b) Not required to be audited under the laws of the country of incorporation. - (c) Audited by Wellden Turnbull LLP, United Kingdom. - (d) Audited by K.W.Ong & Partners, Malaysia. - (e) Azeus Systems Philippines Limited is a branch of Azeus Systems Manila BVI Ltd., registered in the Philippines, and is audited by Isla Lipana & Co., the Philippines member firm of PricewaterhouseCoopers International Limited. - (f) Financial year ends on 31 December and audited by Dalian Mingyike Certified Public Accountants Co., Ltd, an audit firm in the People's Republic of China ("PRC").
+There were no significant transactions or events occurring during the period 1 January 2017 to 31 March 2017.